ellakoa/postcard-poem/content/posts/puddles-of-clouds.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: Single ominous black rain cloud sweeping across beach huts and sandy bay, sweeping out to sea.
-poem: |
+poem: |-
   Puddles of clouds splash across the sky
-  Some quite low, others up high
+  So much water floating up high
   Silently drifting on an unseen breeze
   Billowing as waves in a waterless sea

   Some clouds weep as they hurry by grey and sullen they will heartily cry.
-  Others will keep a hold of their tears
+  Others will keep hold of their tears
-  as they morph across the sphere.
+  as they transfigure across the sphere.

-  Riding the tailwinds, surfing the blue
+  Riding the tailwinds
-  Magical cloudscapes shift and renew
+  Surfing the blue
-  Look up at the sky and wistfully ponder
+  Magical cloudscapes
-  A waterless ocean of endless wonder.
+  Shift with each view.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-